Our Story

 Hakushō Johan Ostlund is a Soto Zen priest ordained in the Shunryu Suzuki Roshi lineage.
 Hakusho trained in residence at the San Francisco Zen Center (SFZC) for 14 years, both at Green Gulch Farm Zen Center and at Tassajara Zen Mountain Center.
 Hakusho’s interest in Buddhism and Buddhist practice first arose during his college studies in Human Ecology in Sweden, his country of origin.
 He soon found himself on a yearlong journey through monasteries and retreat centers in India and Thailand.
 At the conclusion of this journey, Hakusho entered residence at Green Gulch Farm as an apprentice in their organic farm and garden program.
 He was ordained as a Soto Zen priest by Green Gulch Farm Abiding Abbess Furyu Nancy Schroeder in 2012 and received Dharma transmission from her in 2023.
 During his time in residence at SFZC, he held numerous temple administrator positions, including those of Tanto (Head of Practice), Ino (Head of the Meditation Hall), Treasurer, and Guest Student Manager.

-Hakusho is currently completing a Masters of Divinity degree remotely at the Institute of Buddhist Studies, Berkeley, California, with a focus on spiritual care and chaplaincy.
+Hakusho has a Masters of Divinity degree from the Institute of Buddhist Studies, Berkeley, California and works as an inter-faith chaplain.
 He moved with his wife to Vermont in 2020.

 In his role of Zen priest, meditation teacher, and Sangha leader, Hakusho seeks to convey the wisdom and compassion of the Buddha as it has been transmitted to him through his teachers.
 He sees the paths of personal and collective liberation as inseparable from each other and aspires for practice at Brattleboro Zen Center to reflect this nonduality.